continuous-software/node-beanstream/README.md

 ## Gateway API

-This is an adaptor of [stripe-node](https://github.com/stripe/stripe-node) for [42-cent](https://github.com/continuous-software/42-cent).
+This SDK is natively compatible with [42-cent](https://github.com/continuous-software/42-cent).
 It implements the [BaseGateway](https://github.com/continuous-software/42-cent-base) API.